Erk-G/Social_Media/README.md

 ## First time Next.js impressions

 Wow I did not expect dynamic routing to be this much of a hassle to figure out.
 Working with new tech (is that the right term for next.js?) is difficult because changes come fast.
 I ran into two different Next.js tutorials from the same website and from the same year on how to set up dynamic routes.
 After digging more from a failure to implement dynamic routing (tutorials not the most comprehensive) I found out Next.js had a big change to how routing works.
 The default is now you make page.js and folders with page.js for routing but it very recently used to be you had a pages folder and the js file in the folder would I guess be interpreted as a react component and folders would be routes like in the new way.
 Whateveer, I got it working with the app directory method.

+## Notes

+Figure I should start making weekly notes.

+Week of 03/17:
+Wanted to get the database done now since that was the appeal of next.js for me.
+When all is said and done, the integration is pretty rad with vercel and less pain than how I worked a db in react.
+As for my complaints the conflicting documentation between setting next.js with pages folder or app folder continues to hinder my progress especially since I'm going the app route.
+I have an idea but I'm not sure how I would even get elephantSQL connected on next.js, which is why I made a vercel account instead since all clear documentation and official tutorials I could find was on that.
+Vercel is pretty cool and since it is all in one for deployment.
+I am unclear on if I should makes api routes in my file or if I should just make static functions to call the database.
+Going to go with the second method as the api route means the end user can also use it.
+My minimum goal was to replace the temp database with the real one and have everything work the same and it worked so that's good.
+Hoping to get individual user pages working this week.